 Avoid lines at the airport and learn how to get Global Entry or TSA Precheck for free.
 We’ll show you how!

-Standing in line is one of my least favorite things in the entire world.
-In fact, it’s got to be in my top five most hated things ever.
+Waiting in line is the worst.
+It is excruciating.
+In fact, it’s got to be one of my top five most hated things ever.

 I hate standing in line at the grocery store.
 I hate standing in line at an amusement park.
 And, I most definitely hate standing in the security line at the airport.
 Seriously, I’d rather jam a spoon into my eye than wait 45 minutes to walk through a body scanner – even if there is a possibility of being frisked afterward. #wasthatawkwardenoughforyou

-Luckily, there’s a way around all this airport waiting.
+Luckily, there is a way around all this airport waiting.
 It’s called TSA Precheck and Global Entry.

 Now, you might think it costs a fortune to get into these programs.
 You’d be wrong.

 If you pay for it, TSA Precheck is only $85 while Global Entry costs just $100.
-Even better, there are several ways to get Global Entry or TSA Precheck for FREE.
-(Yep, I said free.)
-All you gotta do is find a great rewards credit card that offers a reimbursement!
+Both memberships last for 5 years.
+Here’s the best part though: You can actually get Global Entry or TSA Precheck for FREE.
+(Yes, I said free.)
+All you have to do is find a good travel rewards credit card that offers a reimbursement!

-So, where can you find these unicorn card that can help you breeze through those brutally long airport lines?
+So, where do you find these unicorn cards that can help you breeze through those brutally long airport lines?
 Don’t worry, I got them right here.
 Here’s a list of my top 7 rewards cards that can help you get Global Entry and TSA Precheck for free!

 7 Credit Cards to Get Global Entry and TSA Precheck Free